Yquem in daylight

 Yquem while the sun is going down!
 Unforgettable Vinexpo dinner on the 13th of May 2019

 Château d'Yquem had been in the hands of Lur Saluces family from 1785 to 1997.
 After several years of legal controversies caused by disagreements within the Lur Saluces family, luxury fashion giant LVMH (Louis Vuitton, Moët Hennesy, and Château Cheval Blanc) gained a majority of shares in d'Yquem in 1997, when Count Alexandre de Lur Saluces sold his shares to LVMH.
 However, he continued as manager of d'Yquem, according to an agreement with the new owner.
 This changed radically in May 2004, when he retired and was replaced with Pierre Lurton, already a manager at Cheval Blanc.
-The latest vintages of d'Yquem conform very convincingly that Pierre Lurton has greatly succeeded to maintain d'Yquem's fantastic quality.
+The latest vintages of d'Yquem conform very convincingly to Pierre Lurton's great success in maintaining d'Yquem's fantastic quality.

-This property is beautifully placed at a hilltop in Sauternes commune, with its 103 ha big vineyard (clay and gravel on the surface and limestones in the subsoil), planted with 80% Semillon 20% Sauvignon Blanc.
+This property is beautifully placed on a hilltop in Sauternes commune.
+It has a 103 ha big vineyard (clay and gravel on the surface and limestones in the subsoil), planted with 80% Semillon and 20% Sauvignon Blanc.
 The average age of vines is 27 years, and the yield does not exceed ten hl/ha.
 The wine matures for 3.5 years in new barrels.
-Neither chaptalization nor other techniques, which increase sugar content in grape-must, are allowed.
+Neither chaptalization nor other techniques, which increase sugar content in grape must, are allowed.
 D'Yquem is one of the very few properties in the district to use both semi-botrytized and fully botrytized grapes for the wine to have enough acidity to balance the sweetness.

 Sandrine Garbay is in an excellent mood, presenting 2014 vintage and other wines in March 2015

-On Saturday, the 16th of April 2005, 34 vintages were tasted, divided between lunch and dinner, and on Sunday, the 17th of April 2005, 31 vintages were tasted, divided between lunch and dinner.
+On Saturday, April 16th, 2005, 34 vintages were tasted, divided between lunch and dinner, and on Sunday, April 17th, 2005, 31 vintages were tasted, divided between lunch and dinner.

 The tasting was semi-blind – we knew in advance which wines were served on each flight but didn't know the order of vintages in glasses.
 Except for the oldest vintages, wines were poured into decanters and served immediately after.
 Except for two Belgian bottlings (1918 and 1921) and one Bordeaux bottling (1847), all remaining wines were château bottled.